cockpit-project/cockpit-project.github.io/running.md

 {:.note}
 These commands require a POSIX compatible shell like `bash`.
 For other shells like `fish`, temporarily run `bash -i`.

-Cockpit is included in Debian since version 10 (Buster).
+Cockpit is available in Debian since version 10 (Buster).

 1. To get the latest version, we recommend to enable the [backports repository](https://backports.debian.org) (as root):
    ```